CBD Effect – How Does Cannabidiol Work in the Body?

 While some people feel an effect at low doses, others require higher amounts or longer intake periods.
 A slow titration is advisable to observe the individual reaction.

-Yes, however not in the sense of intoxication, but in the form of a psychological relief.
+Yes, but not in the sense of intoxication, but in the form of a psychological relief.
 Many users report:

-These effects likely arise from the modulated action on serotonin and GABA receptors – similar to certain antidepressants, but without their typical side effect profile.
+These effects probably arise from the modulated action on serotonin and GABA receptors – similar to certain antidepressants, but without their typical side effect profile.

-Yes – especially with cycle-related complaints, PMS, hormonal imbalances, and menopause symptoms.
+Yes – especially in cycle-related complaints, PMS, hormonal imbalances, and menopausal symptoms.
 Studies show positive effects on:

 - Mood swings